jpcopela/goes-image-downloader/README.md

 `*/10 * * * * /bin/bash <path to the installed folder>/publish-images.sh > /tmp/cron.log`

+You will also need to grant the `publish-images.sh` file execution permissions by running

+`cd goes-image-downloader`

+`chmod a+x publish-images.sh`

 # Dependencies:
 This script was written for use on Ubuntu 22.04 using GSettings and GNOME.
 The only non-default dependencies are `wget` and `imagemagick` for downloading the images and resizing them, respectively.
 You may also need to install `dconf` for `gsettings` to work properly.